terminusdb/terminusdb-blog/_posts/2020-12-02-boxes-and-stars-modelling-relationships-in-rdf-graphs.md

 In these and in many similar cases, it is not just the type or label of the relationship that is important, but other properties (date, quantity) are important in the interpretation of the system including the interpretation of whether the relationship is considered to exist (temporal and geographic scoping is interpreted to mean that the existence of the relationship is bounded to a particular time or place).

-**So how do we model such situations in graph databases?**
+### So how do we model such situations in graph databases?

-In the case of property graphs, the situation is generally simple - edges are json documents that can have any number of properties which can be interpreted as qualifiers or scopings by the code that consumes them.
+In the case of property graphs, the situation is generally simple - edges are JSON documents that can have any number of properties which can be interpreted as qualifiers or scopings by the code that consumes them.
 Indeed, the simplicity of adding 'relationship properties' so is one of the main purported benefits of property graphs compared to RDF graphs, the other main variant.

-**With RDF, the situation is a little more complicated.**
+## With RDF, the situation is a little more complicated.

 In RDF, the entire structure of the data is a graph, every property, even those with simple integer value, is represented as just another edge in the graph - we cannot speak of properties without using relationships as each property is itself an edge of the graph.
 The edges are, by definition, uniquely defined by their labels and there is no facility for adding properties to them.
 The triple - two nodes and an edge - is the atomic unit.

 There are 2 principle solutions to this apparent conundrum which we might call 'boxes' and 'stars'

-##Stars - RDF*
+### Stars - RDF*

 The extension to RDF known as [RDF*](https://github.com/w3c/rdf-star/) is explicitly an effort to overcome the lack of relationship properties in RDF by changing the syntax and semantics of the underlying language.